If you are looking for a way to access/connect to the web server running inside your Ubuntu VirtualBox VM from a Windows host, here are the steps.;

 This setup works, even if your machine is not connected to the internet (or has an external network).

-You may also access the web server using a domain alias by entering them in your Windows host file.
+You may also access the web server using a domain alias by entering it in your Windows host file.
 The host file is located at:

 C:\Windows\System32\drivers\etc\hosts